bbc/alephant-publisher-request/README.md

 ## Setup

-You need to run the gem as a rack application, and pass it the nessasary dependencies.
+You need to run the gem as a rack application, and pass it the necessary dependencies.
 Below is a simple example of the minimum needed to run the server:

 ### Folder structure